corpserot/luanti_lsp_definitions/README.md

     With a custom LuaLS config (To be published).
 - **Scheduled breaking changes**: Anytime, still in development.
   - This follows Luanti's minor releases, meaning we will schedule a breaking release when the target minor release is published.
+  - Breaking changes matters for writing annotations on top of library definition.
+Otherwise, it's inconsequential meaning you don't have to care about this if you merely want type checking.

 # How to use
 - Install [Lua Language Server, LuaLS](https://luals.github.io/) or [EmmyLua](https://github.com/EmmyLuaLs/emmylua-analyzer-rust) for your favourite text editor.
 Make sure it works first! ^v^